osisoft/Edge-Data-Store-Docs/content/sds/types/sds-type-code.md

 Types requiring additional definition, such as enums and objects, are identified using a generic SdsTypeCode, such as ByteEnum, Int32Enum, NullableInt32Enum, or Object, plus additional SdsProperty fields.

 **Supported Types**
-The following types are supported and defined by the SdsTypeCode:
+The following tables lists types that are supported and defined by the SdsTypeCode.

 Type                    | SdsTypeCode
 ----------------------- | -----